 There are roughly ten kilometres of trails with most taking you through the forest while some, including the Juniper Point Trail, take you right to the water’s edge.
 I love this one in particular early in the morning when no one is around.

-Why you’ll want to go to Lighthouse Park in West Vancouver
+Why you’ll want to visit Lighthouse Park in West Vancouver

 The real purpose of our outing wasn’t a hike but to get some photographs at sunset.
 My niece has dreams of winning an Ipad Mini but she needed a photograph from the north shore of Vancouver with the caption – the right time at the right place.
 I figured the magic hour around sunset might give her a chance to get a winning shot.